cracked-machine/12VDualHalfWavePSU/Var2IDC.md

 You can also try Ebay, etc.

-To allow for voltage drop and temp characteristics of the regulator ICs, the wall adaptor voltage output should be slightly above your requirements.
-The wall adaptor current output *must* be double (+/- rails)
+To allow for voltage drop and temp characteristics of the regulator ICs, the wall adaptor voltage output should be slightly above the voltage needed.
+The wall adaptor current output *must* be double (+/- rails) the current needed.

 ### Heatsinks